khaosans/basic-chat/docs/EVALUATORS.md

 # LLM Judge Evaluator

-This directory contains the LLM-based code quality evaluator for the GitHub Actions CI pipeline.
+This document describes the LLM-based code quality evaluator for the GitHub Actions CI pipeline.

 ## Overview